Sebulec/PSO_algorithm/README.md

 # PSO_algorithm
-Implementation of Particle Swarm Optimization algorithm in Swift
+Implementation of Particle Swarm Optimization algorithm in SwiftUI